Skip to main content

 By Andrew Whyte

-Are you planning some major works on your garden?
+Are you planning some major works on your garden in Melbourne or on the Mornington Peninsula?
 Are you wanting to completely renovate it or even create a whole new garden from scratch?
 Have you got ideas for a new deck, pool, pergola, outdoor kitchen, or other item that will require significant construction work?

 You are probably already aware you will need a landscaper for any large scale garden project.
 But what sort of landscaper will you need?
 Is it just someone to design the garden or will you need someone to take the whole project through from concept to construction?